November 11, 2024

 Virginia Woolf famously called George Eliot's Middlemarch (1871-1872) "one of the few English novels written for grownup people."
 One of the aspects of the novel that makes it "grownup" is the constant negotiation with conflict and community it presents.
 The characters consistently grapple with feelings of otherness as they strive to communicate and grow.
 This does not lead to happy resolutions for all, but it does provide a wealth of cultural encounters; through these Eliot can offer a philosophical commentary on her own society and expose the failures and struggles she sees in her present day.

-In this talk, Clare Broome Saunders will explore these cultural encounters in Middlemarch, focusing particularly on the ways in which Eliot uses both recent history and medieval hagiography to illustrate her ideas.
+In this talk, Clare Broome Saunders explored these cultural encounters in Middlemarch, focusing particularly on the ways in which Eliot uses both recent history and medieval hagiography to illustrate her ideas.

 Participants